doinby/doinby/README.md

 - 🔭 I’m currently working on  The Frontend Developer Career Path
 - 🌱 I’m currently learning Vanilla Javascript
-- 🤔 I’m looking for help with ES6
+- 🤔 I’m looking for help with getting an interview
 - 💬 Ask me about my crypto investment
 - 📫 How to reach me: kchinh.do@gmail.com
 - 😄 Pronouns: she/her